visioguy/VisioStyleResources/README.md

 It is the goal of this repository to provide icons and images that will make this less of a chore for Visio add-in developers.

-For example, here are some of the built-in Visio arrowhead styles, exported as 128 x 128 pixel icons:
+For example, here are some of the built-in Visio arrowhead styles, exported as 128 x 128 pixel icons (pardon the DropBox adornments in Explorer...):

 ![Sample Arrowhead Icons](https://github.com/visioguy/VisioStyleResources/blob/master/img/sample_arrowhead_icons.png)